 Ever notice those little off-white, green, or yellow caterpillars chomping away at your cucumber plants?
-Those are likely pickleworms, and they can do some serious damage if left unchecked.
+They are likely pickleworms; if left unchecked, they can do severe damage.

-As an organic gardener, you don’t want to resort to harsh chemicals to get rid of these pests.
-The good news is that there are several natural ways you can tackle pickleworms and save your precious crops.
+As an organic gardener, you do not want to resort to harsh chemicals to get rid of these pests.
+The good news is that you can tackle pickleworms and save your crops using natural remedies.

 They are the larvae of a moth.
-Pickleworms feed primarily on plants in the cucurbit family, like cucumbers, summer squash, pumpkins, and gourds.
-They also go after cantaloupes and melons.
+Pickleworms feed primarily on plants in the cucurbit family, such as cucumbers, summer squash, pumpkins, and gourds.
+They also eat cantaloupes and melons.

-One of the first signs of pickle worms you’ll notice are holes chewed into blossoms, vines, and young fruits.
+One of the first signs of pickleworms you’ll notice is holes chewed into blossoms, vines, and young fruits.
 You may also see entry holes filled with frass (caterpillar poop).

 How to Get Rid of Pickleworms Naturally

-Once you’ve spotted these destructive pests, take action fast to limit damage.
+Once you’ve spotted these destructive pests, act fast to limit damage.
 Below are some home remedies and natural control methods that you can employ.

-With diligent monitoring and natural control methods, you can win the battle against cucumber worms and enjoy a bountiful harvest.
+With diligent monitoring and natural control methods, you can defeat cucumber worms.

 1. Spinosad

-Spinosad is an organic insecticide that can kill pickleworms.
-You can find spinosad products, like Monterey, in many garden centers.
+This product is an organic insecticide that kills pickleworms.
+Spinosad products, like Monterey, are available in many garden centers.

 Mix it with water according to the product instructions.
 Spray it directly on the pickleworms and the foliage they’re eating.